ibm-cloud-docs/Cloudant/offerings/bluemix_dedicated.md

 To provide high availability (HA) and disaster recovery (DR) within a data center, all data is stored in triplicate across three separate physical servers in a cluster.
-When available, you can provision accounts in multiple locations, then use continuous data replication to provide HA/DR across data centers. {{site.data.keyword.cloudant_short_notm}} data isn't automatically backed up, but supported tooling is provided to handle backups.
+When available, you can provision accounts in multiple locations, then use continuous data replication to provide HA/DR across data centers. {{site.data.keyword.cloudant_short_notm}} data isn't automatically backed up, but supported tools are provided to handle backups.
 Review the [Disaster recovery and backup](/docs/Cloudant?topic=Cloudant-disaster-recovery-and-backup#disaster-recovery-and-backup) guide to explore all HA, DR, and backup considerations to meet your application requirements.